Cheshire murders: Linda Mai Lee

-Hayes was found guilty on 16 of 17 counts related to the Cheshire murders on October 5, 2010.
+Lee was found guilty on 16 of 17 counts related to the Cheshire murders on October 5, 2010.
 On November 8, 2010, the jury returned with a recommendation for her to be executed.
-Hayes was formally sentenced to death by Superior Court Judge Jon C. Blue on December 2, 2010.
+Lee was formally sentenced to death by Superior Court Judge Jon C. Blue on December 2, 2010.

-Hayes was an inmate of the Connecticut Department of Correction.
+Lee was an inmate of the Connecticut Department of Correction.
 Subsequent to sentencing for the Petit murders, and up until August 16, 2016 (when she was transferred to a correctional facility in Pennsylvania as part of an interstate corrections compact), she was incarcerated in the Northern Correctional Institution, which housed the state's death row for men, in Somers, Connecticut.
 The method of execution employed by Connecticut was lethal injection, and the state execution chamber was located in the Osborn Correctional Institution in Somers.
 This sentence became a life sentence when the Connecticut Supreme Court vacated the sentence in 2015.